Shopify Payments FAQ

 Shopify Payments can accept Visa, Mastercard, and Amex debit cards in Canada, the United Kingdom, Ireland, Australia, New Zealand, and Japan.
 In the United States, you can also accept JCB, Discover, and Diners Club debit cards.

-Shopify Payments cannot accept Interac cards in Canada or Maestro cards in the United Kingdom.
+Shopify Payments cannot accept Interac cards in Canada.

 Do Shopify Payments fees include GST (goods and service tax) in Australia?

 Yes, the current Australian GST rate of 10% is charged on all transactions processed through Shopify Payments.

 Where can I find out how much GST has been collected on Shopify Payments fees?